 - 4. The relationship between the internal street is a fundamental component of the character of Misterton.
 This interplay between the internal street spaces and key views to landscape is important to the character and sense of place.
 The gaps between buildings, paddocks and green links should be respected by new development on this visual interplaying retained. - 5.
 Boundary treatments have a significant impact on the Village within the landscape.
 Where future development is located at the edge of the Village, the landscape scheme and boundary treatments are crucial.
 Natural boundaries and features should be utilised and enhanced wherever possible.
 As such, the edge response is key to new sites and they should aim to add to the overall irregular and varied mosaic of buildings, paddocks and meadows and sympathetic planted boundaries to moderate views from the Chesterfield Canal and other public rights of way around the village. - 6.
 Misterton building material is mainly red brick and red Pantiles although there is a range of types and colours evident.
-Painted brickwork and white render are also used, especially on older buildings so there is scope for new development to display a variety of finishes that would be keeping the village aesthetic. - 74.
-Policy 6R sets out the overarching design principles for good design across the Parish, based on an understanding of the area and is based on the Misterton Design Code.
-The Misterton Design Code 2022 provides design Code to address the following topics
+Painted brickwork and white render are also used, especially on older buildings so there is scope for new development to display a variety of finishes that would be keeping the village aesthetic. - 81.
+The Misterton Design Code 2022 provides Design Code to address the following topics